When we share our life with a dog, one of the things that often comes up is our dog’s age compared to our own.

 How do calculations work

-Although there are differences between online calculators, in general, most follow the guidelines from the Amercian Veterinary Medical Association.
+Although there are differences between online calculators, in general, most agree with the following calculations.

 As size plays such an important role in the lifespan of our dogs, to get the most accurate estimation of your dog’s age you need to know what size bracket they fall into.

 While none of us would ever think of our dogs as average, the overall middling lifespan of any dog is twelve years.